impress-parthenope/PolSAR-despeckling-with-an-hybrid-approach/README.md

-# Training-supervised-neural-networks-for-PolSAR-despeckling-with-an-hybrid-approach
+# Training Dataset for PolSAR Despeckling with an Hybrid Approach

 This repository contains a training dataset built following the hybrid approach presented in the [Training supervised neural networks for PolSAR despeckling with an hybrid approach, IEEE GRSL](https://ieeexplore.ieee.org/document/10319732) paper.

 For accessing the dataset, refer to *release* section.

-if you find it useful and use it for you research, please cite as the following
+if you find it useful and use it for you research, please cite the paper and insert an acknowledgement as the following:

 ```
 @ARTICLE{10319732,